-Each display lasts around 45 minutes and everybody has an opportunity to get up close to our resident beasts.
+Andy Howeys Birds of Prey Centre - each display lasts around 45 minutes and everybody has an opportunity to get up close to our resident beasts.
 Come along and see birds of prey and even handle the birds.
-In the new home in the grounds of Haggerston Castle in Northumberland we have something for all of the family, from the cute and cuddly, the creepy and crawly and the scaly and slithery.
+In the new home in the grounds of Haggerston Castle in Northumberland you will find something for all of the family, youn and old alike, from the cute and cuddly, the creepy and crawly and the scaly and slithery.